claytonbrown/terraformExamples/abc/vpc-flowlog-demo/README.md

-# Terraform On Alibaba Cloud: A Simple Example
+# VPC FlowLogs On Alibaba Cloud

-**WARNING: DO NOT USE THIS SCRIPT, IT IS NOT YET WORKING AS INTENDED**
+**WARNING: DO NOT USE THIS SCRIPT, IT IS A WORK IN PROGRESS**

 - Terraform Version: v0.12.6
 - Alibaba Cloud Provider Version: v1.63